DannyArends/CalderaD/src/README.md

 - [src/io.d](./io.d) OS agnostic layer for I/O

-All code files here originally started as a rough translation of the [vulkan-tutorial](https://vulkan-tutorial.com/), an excelent tutorial how Vulkan works.
+All code files here originally started as a rough translation of the [vulkan-tutorial](https://vulkan-tutorial.com/), an excelent tutorial to learn how Vulkan works.